jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 # Route 53

+- Routing policies: Simple, Weighted, Latency based, Failover (Active-Passive), Geo-location, Geo-proximity,

+> Alias: Points a hostname to an AWS Resource.
+Works for both root domain and non-root domain.
+> CNAME: Points a hostname to any other hostname.
+Only for non-root domain.
+> You cannot set an ALIAS record for an EC2 DNS name

 ## Routing Internet Traffic to AWS Resources
 - Route traffic to an Amazon Virtual Private Cloud interface endpoint by using your domain name
 - To route domain traffic to an ELB load balancer, use Amazon Route 53 to create an alias record that points to your load balancer.